< Back

 Temptation of St Thomas Aquinas.
 Wood, 38 x 34.

 The saint, kneeling in prayer before a crucifix, is bound with a girdle by angels as a reward for his virtue in resisting the attractions of a beautiful woman.
-Part of a predella that included at least three other panels – now at Paris (Musée des Arts Décoratifs), Poznan (National Museum) and New Haven (Yale University) – showing miracles by Dominican saints.
+The painting was part of a predella that included at least four other panels showing miracles of Dominican saints.
+Other panels are now at Paris (Musée des Arts Décoratifs), Poznan (National Museum) and New Haven (Yale University).
+One panel, depicting Saint Dominic Resuscitating the Young Napoleone Orsini, is still in private hands.
+(It was sold at the Paris auction house Artcurial in March 2022 for 1.3 million euros.)
 The predella is usually thought (though there is no hard proof) to have belonged to an altarpiece that stood on the choir screen of Santa Maria Novella.
 That altarpiece, now lost, is said to have represented three Dominican saints and to have been inscribed with the name ‘Bernardus’ and the date 1338.
 It was removed from the church in 1570, and is last recorded in 1657 as being in the cloister.
 The Berlin panel was acquired in Florence in 1828 by the Prussian scholar-aristocrat Carl Friedrich von Rumohr and entered the museum in 1829.

 Triptych.
 Wood.